I hereby give you permission to self-indulge for the first 2-3 weeks following your breakup.

 A long hike?
 Essential oil massage?
 Oven pizza?
 Hey – to each their own!

-Studies have shown that during a breakup, your brain goes through the same reactions that it does when you withdraw from a substance (especially if you’re a rockstar and go no-contact, but that’s a subject for another post).
+Studies have shown that during a breakup, your brain goes through the same reactions that it does when you withdraw from a substance (especially if you’re a true breakup warrior and “go no-contact,” but that’s a subject for another post).
 Therefore, you need to find DISTRACTIONS over the next few weeks.
-These juicy tidbits to feel the void will not only keep you from texting your ex with hostility or passive aggressive guilt-inducing nonsense, they will fill the place in your day that you would normally spend with him/her and help you get through that first initial stage of the withdrawal.
+These juicy tidbits to fill the void will not only keep you from texting your ex with hostility or passive aggressive guilt-inducing nonsense, they will fill the place in your day that you would normally spend with them and help you get through that first initial stage of the withdrawal.

-What are the guilty pleasures that are calling you right now?
-What’s something you could never do with your ex around on the weekend?
+What are the guilty pleasures that are calling to you right now?
 Go for it, you know you want to.